Chuck Zito: Boxing and martial arts

 Zito was an amateur boxer for several years.
 He trained out of the Southside Boys Club in New Rochelle and Cage Recreation in White Plains, and held an amateur boxing record of 36–5.
 Zito had his first boxing match aged 12.
 At 17, he fought his first of four career Golden Gloves bouts when he knocked out Joe Pratt at 1:50 of round two of a preliminary bout in the 147 lb sub-novice division of the 47th annual New York Golden Gloves, held at the Felt Forum on January 30, 1973.
 Zito then defeated Michael Nesbitt in the tournament's third round at the Audubon Ballroom on February 19, 1973, before losing to Orlando Nieves in the fourth round of the competition at the Felt Forum on February 23, 1973.
 He returned to the Golden Gloves on February 2, 1978, losing to Gaylord Bryant at the Felt Forum in the 160 lb open division.
 Zito was later the boxing coach of Mickey Rourke.

-Reflecting on his boxing career in 2003, Zito said: "I tried to follow in my father's footsteps... but didn’t have the desire and willpower to train 100 percent for the fight game.
+Reflecting on his boxing career in 2003, Zito said: "I tried to follow in my father's footsteps... but didn't have the desire and willpower to train 100 percent for the fight game.
 I didn't take it serious enough...
 When I found out I was fighting I'd go to the gym like two days before the fight.
 I never trained.
 I never got out and did my roadwork.
 I had so many distractions in my life, growing up at the same time.
 I think I could have been champion if I stuck with boxing."
 He further stated in a 2006 interview: "I got married young, at 17, and I had other things on my mind, but I wish I had gone pro, I would have been a good fighter".
 Zito began studying martial arts at the age of 18 and earned black belts in six different disciplines, including jujutsu.
 He claims to have broken his nose nine times and his hands eight times.

 The combat sports reporter Thomas Gerbasi wrote that Zito "has achieved celebrity status in the fight game" as "a fixture at fights in and around the New York Tri-State area", remarking that "to the fighters, he's one of the guys".
 He developed friendships with Arturo Gatti, Vinny Pazienza and Mike Tyson.
-Zito was seen with Cuba Gooding Jr. and Dwayne Johnson at the Lennox Lewis vs. Mike Tyson pre-fight party on June 8, 2002 at the Memphis Pyramid.
-He first met Gatti in 1996 and accompanied the boxer to the ring for several high profile fights.
+Zito first met Gatti in 1996 and accompanied the boxer to the ring for several high-profile fights.
+He was seen with Cuba Gooding Jr. and Dwayne Johnson at the Lennox Lewis vs. Mike Tyson pre-fight party on June 8, 2002, at the Memphis Pyramid.

-In 2003, Zito began his career as a broadcaster with a role as a sideline reporter on Monday Night Fights broadcasts on HBO.
+In 2003, Zito began his career as a broadcaster with a role as a ringside reporter on Monday Night Fights broadcasts on HBO.
 He was also a correspondent at the Affliction: Day of Reckoning mixed martial arts event on January 24, 2009.

+Zito owns a dojo, Chuck Zito's Street Survival School, in Pelham, New York.